pwk4m1/pwk4m1.github.io/reset.md

 	IDT/IVT to use, just like with bootloader and/or kernel developement.

-	- TLB must be disabled to ensure that, even though paging is disabled, that we don't get silly addresses / false addr translations from memory management unit (MMU).
+	- TLB must be disabled to ensure that, even though paging is disabled, we don't get silly addresses / false addr translations from memory management unit (MMU).

 	The bare-bones source code of ours could currently look